 Is it challenging being a vegetarian traveler?
 When was the first experience/memory you have of having an issue or being surprised by the challenge of having a vegetarian lifestyle?

-In my experience, traveling as a vegetarian is definitely not as hard as it may sound.
+In my experience, being a vegetarian traveler is definitely not as hard as it may sound.
 I’ve been to fifteen countries and countless cities, and the only place I have ever legitimately had a hard time finding something to eat was Key West, Florida!

 Personally, the idea of eating something that used to be alive and walking around on its own accord freaks me out—but that doesn’t mean I pass judgment on people who do eat meat.
 I’m realistic.

-I also don’t want to insult anyone, so if I’m upfront beforehand and say I don’t eat meat but I’ll eat anything else.
-I love all vegetables, I LOVE cheese, I eat eggs, yogurt is great, tofu is amazing, blah, blah, blah… but I’m also willing to look over any bits of meat that end up on my plate (which doesn’t mean eat them), then we are all on the same page and nobody’s feelings get hurt.
+I also don’t want to insult anyone, so I’m upfront beforehand and say I don’t eat meat, but I’ll eat anything else.
+I love all vegetables, I LOVE cheese, I eat eggs, yogurt is great, tofu is amazing, blah, blah, blah… but I’m also willing to look over any bits of meat that end up on my plate (which doesn’t mean eat them).
+This ensures we are all on the same page and nobody’s feelings get hurt.

 How does being a young traveler effect being a vegetarian traveler?
-Does it make it easier or harder, and it what ways?
+Does it make it easier or harder, and in what ways?

 As long as you have an open mind, I don’t think age should affect the ease or difficulty of vegetarian travel!

-Where were the most/least vegetarian friendly place that you’ve traveled?
+Where was the most/least vegetarian-friendly place that you’ve traveled to?

-Of the countries I’ve been–Mexico, Guatemala, Israel, Costa Rica, England, Ireland, Belgium, Holland, Germany, France, Italy, Greece, Spain, Portugal, Colombia– none of them particularly stand out as having been hard to be a vegetarian in.
+Of the countries I’ve been–Mexico, Guatemala, Israel, Costa Rica, England, Ireland, Belgium, Holland, Germany, France, Italy, Greece, Spain, Portugal, Colombia– none of them particularly stand out as having been hard to be a vegetarian traveler in.

-Most meals in Greece, for example, are very meat-heavy.
-But if you’re eating at a typical Greek restaurant or someone’s house, every meal traditionally comes with a huge Greek salad, bread, and French fries for everyone to share.
-Those three things are a meal in itself-after having a portion of each of those I was usually set.
+Most meals in Greece, for example, are very meat-heavy, but if you’re eating at a typical Greek restaurant or someone’s house, every meal traditionally comes with a huge Greek salad, bread, and French fries for everyone to share.
+Those three things are a meal in itself and after having a portion of each of those I was usually set.

 Please don’t let being a vegetarian stop you from traveling!

-Worst case scenario your dinner for an evening is a simple snack or sandwich.
+Worst case scenario, your dinner for an evening is a simple snack or sandwich.
 There are so many amazing places in the world!
 Don’t be scared out of seeing any of them because of dietary restrictions.
+Click To Tweet

 I really, really want to go to Thailand next.
 I’ve never been to Asia!
 However, I was told by a friend who has been before that her favorite part of having meals there was paying $1 for street food and having no idea what you’re eating…